 The Online Books folder provides publications to help you set up and use your computer.
-The Online Books folder is preinstalled on your computer and requires no Internet access to view the publications.
+The Online Books folder is preinstalled on your computer (if your operating system was preinstalled) and requires no Internet access to view the publications.
 In addition to this User Guide, the Hardware Installation and Replacement Guide is also available in the Online Books folder.